MicrosoftDocs/sdk-api/sdk-api-src/content/nsemail/ne-nsemail-napi_provider_type.md

 ## -remarks

-This enumeration is supported on Windows Vistaand later.
+This enumeration is supported on Windows Vista and later.

 On  Windows Vista and Windows Server 2008, the <b>NAPI_PROVIDER_TYPE</b> enumeration applies only to NS_EMAIL namespace providers.
 Windows Vista and Windows Server 2008 currently support only namespace providers of type <b>ProviderType_Application</b> providers.
 On  Windows Vista and Windows Server 2008, this value should always be set to <b>ProviderType_Application</b>.